Pub names in Great Britain: Beer

 Several pub names allude to the stages of brewing and serving the beer.
 The Hop Pole names an item used to support hops, that flavour the beer, while the Barley Mow names the process of harvesting the barley that will be fermented into the beer itself.
 Names of this type may indicate pubs founded as early as the 12th century.
 The Malt Shovel names a tool used to turn over the soaked barley grain.
 The Mash Tun names the brewery vessel used to mix grains with water.
 Three Barrels names containers for beer.
-The Brewery Tap was a pub on site or adjacent to a brewery; it often showcasing its products to visitors.
+The Brewery Tap was a pub on site or adjacent to a brewery; it often showcased its products to visitors.

 Many traditional pub names allude to the beer available inside.
 The Barley Mow is a stack or sheaf of barley, the principal grain from which beer is made.
 John Barleycorn is a character of English traditional folk music and folklore, similar to a Green Man.
 He is annually cut down at the ankles, thrashed, but always reappears—an allegory of growth and harvest based on barley.

 The Cock and Bottle names the stopcock used to serve beer from a barrel, and a beer bottle.
 The Tankard, London is named after the drinks container.

 Wine

 The Hoop and Grapes, Aldgate, was originally the Hops and Grapes, as it sold both beer and wine.

-The pub name the Castle sometimes denoted the Coat of Arms of Castile in Spain, meaning that Spanish wines were available within.
+The pub name "The Castle" sometimes denoted the Coat of Arms of Castile in Spain, meaning that Spanish wines were available within.
 The Spread Eagle's name is from the heraldic depiction of an eagle 'displayed', probably from the arms of Germany, indicating that German wines were available within.

 The name of the Hoop and Grapes, Aldgate High Street, London is a version of the Hops and Grapes, its original name, meaning that it sold both beer and wine.
 The pub survived the 1666 Great Fire of London, which stopped just short of the building.